 The show aims to open accessible conversations about grief, loss and mental health and how they help us become better humans; better at empathizing, connecting and understanding.

 HTBABH was scratched in Autumn 2019 through Leeds Playhouse, NHS and Theatre in the Mill.
-Subject to ACE funding and is currently in full development ahead of a pilot tour at venues in Leeds and the surrounding area in Autumn 2020.
+Funded by Arts Council England, it is currently in full development ahead of a pilot tour at venues in Leeds and the surrounding area in Autumn 2020.

 Telling the true stories of 'Yorkshire Witch' and con artist Mary Bateman, as well as drunk policemen, useless murderers, chariots pulled by cats and the young offenders of 1893, 'Mutton' is a dark ensemble comedy that examines the feeling of pride we get when we hear about misdoings, and what it means to be from 'Dirty Leeds'